Playlist:

 CGG Weekly by John Reiss

 Let brotherly love continue, as it should be a significant part of a Christian's life.
-The term brotherly love, translated from the Greek word philadelphia, combines the meanings of love and brother, reminding us to show godly affection to our brothers and sisters.
-Have patience with one another, bearing with each other in the love of God, as our heavenly Father shows extreme patience with us.
+The term brotherly love, translated from the Greek word philadelphia, combines philĂ©ō, meaning "I love," and adelphós, meaning "brother," guiding us to show godly affection to our brothers and sisters.
+Have patience with one another, being completely humble and gentle, bearing with one another in love.
+Our heavenly Father sets the perfect example with His extreme patience toward us, and we must trust Him to handle spiritual correction while we support each other in His love.
 Be hospitable, contributing to the needs of the saints and seeking to show friendliness, generosity, and kindness, especially to those of the household of faith.
-Be an inspiration by faithfully setting a good example, stirring up one another to love and good works, showing faith, and relying on the power of God to overcome trials.
-Love as brethren, treating each other as members of the same spiritual Family with exceptional care, sharing in both suffering and joy.
-Be a source of encouragement, building one another up and imparting courage to those who face doubt or discouragement.
-Outdo others in doing good, being helpful and kind, setting the best examples in expressing God's love in word and deed.
+Let us not grow weary in doing good, for in due season we shall reap if we do not lose heart.
+Be an inspiration by considering how to stir up one another to love and good works.
+Faithfully setting a good example motivates others, showing faith and relying on the power of God to persevere through trials and overcome sins.
+Love as brethren, treating each other as members of the same spiritual Family with exceptional care, even beyond physical family ties.
+Live in harmony, be sympathetic, compassionate, and humble, sharing in both suffering and joy as true brothers and sisters through His Spirit.
+Be a source of encouragement, building one another up.
+Encouragement imparts courage to those battling self-doubt or discouragement, and as humans, we all need this support regardless of age or position.
+Outdo others in doing good, being helpful and kind in response to all Christ has done for us.
+Seek to set the best examples in expressing God's love through words and deeds, treating others with the brotherly love we desire within the fellowship of the church.
 Let us love and serve each other with our whole hearts, becoming a church of brotherly love.

 No Greater Love